tripledio/tripledio.github.io/_drafts/models.md

 + Command model
 + Read model

-All of these different models that perform a different function and have a different responsibility.
+All of these different models perform a different function and have a different responsibility.
 It is the first word that matters and that defines the purpose of the model.
-One of the root cause of model ambiguity is not asking the question: *"A model of what?"* Without knowing that we are comparing apples and oranges.
+One of the root cause of model ambiguity is not asking the question: *"A model of what?"* Without knowing that we are comparing apples to oranges.

 ## Models and layers

-Inside an application we typically will have different layers.
-There is a relation between the type of layer and the type of models.
-Lets take for example the very high level three tier architecture that every developer knows.
+Inside an application we typically have different layers.
+There is a relation between the type of layer and the type of model.
+Let's take for example the very high level three tier architecture that every developer knows.

 ![Classic layers](/img/classic-layers.png){:height="50%" width="50%":class="img-responsive"}